onflow/flow/flips/20220503-interaction-templates.md

 The identifier of the interface this interaction template implements.
 Not all interaction templates should implement an interface, so this is field optional.

 #### `data.version`
-The semver version of the interaction.
+The SemVer version of the interaction.

 #### `data.messages`
 Internationalized, human readable messages explaining the interaction.
 For each message, there can be any number of translations provided.
-Translations should use [BCP 47](https://www.techonthenet.com/js/language_tags.php) language tags.
+Translations should use [BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) language tags.
 Messages may also consume arguments, which correspond to the arguments supplied to the transaction.

 #### `data.cadence`
 The cadence code the interaction executes.